Despite a long history of bipartisan support, recent reports indicate that Head Start funding may be at risk.

 85% of Georgians say that child care and early learning programs are a good investment of taxpayers’ money.
 Even 78% of those who say federal spending is too high believe child care to be a good investment. #gapol #ProtectHeadStart

-Military families face unique challenges due to frequent relocations, deployments, and demanding service schedules, which can impact a child’s well-being.
-More than 300 active military or veteran families are served by Head Start in Georgia. #gapol #ProtectHeadStart
+Military families face unique challenges due to frequent relocations, deployments, & demanding service schedules, which can impact a child’s well-being.
+Head Start helps more than 300 active military or veteran families in GA navigate these challenges. #gapol #ProtectHeadStart

 Head Start provides child care to parents working at employers across the state, from chicken processing plants to manufacturing to the tourism and service industry.
 Early care and education is a critical component of Head Start’s two-generation approach.
 Without child care, parents cannot work. #gapol #ProtectHeadStart

 Head Start provides essential services, such as physical, mental, and oral health care screenings and referrals; nutrition; early intervention for children with disabilities; and employment and education support for caregivers.
-This is especially critical in Georgia’s rural counties, 64 of which do not have a pediatrician. #gapol #ProtectHeadStart
+This is especially critical in rural Georgia, where 64 of 159 counties have no pediatrician. #gapol #ProtectHeadStart

 Head Start helps fill a critical void in Georgia’s rural communities, where it is often the only child care option.
 In Georgia, more than 1 in 4 child care slots in rural communities are provided by Head Start.